xsami/text-match/README.md

 # Auth with React Router V4 and Firebase V3
 This is an example repo for authenticating with Firebase and React Router.
 This app will be usefull if you need to match especific words with some text, I made this code long time ago for a class project and you can test the app online on this url: https://textmatch-3e220.firebaseapp.com/.
 Cheers and happy coding.
+You may need to create a project in file base and use the keey in the /Config/ directory of this project

 For more info, visit [Protected routes and authentication with React Router v4](https://tylermcginnis.com/react-router-protected-routes-authentication/)